 Below are some of the blank books that I have made.
 If you are at all interested in bookmaking, check out Making Handmade Books: 100+ Bindings, Structures & Forms by Alisa Golden (2010), which was our textbook for class.
 Not only have I have referred to it several times since, but it became the first of many books in my library on how to make books.
 The directions and diagrams are pretty easy to follow, and it even contains a glossary of terms.

 The books below vary in size, and each one would make great little sketch books, photo books, or even just a conversation piece.
-If you're interested, each one is $20.
-I can also custom-make them with different papers.
+Each one is $20 and can be made with different papers for covers.